Cupid Strikes for Shepherd Center Volunteers

 Adam and Diana were married in September 2016, adding their names to a growing list of people who met their future spouses while volunteering at Shepherd Center.

 Celebrating its 36th year, the Junior Committee started as a small group that has grown and flourished over time.
 Having fun and meeting new people, all while raising money and supporting Shepherd Center has been the success of the committee.

 Derby Day, held every May on the day of the Kentucky Derby, is the Junior Committee’s major fundraising event.
 It was at the event in 2001 where Elizabeth and Boynton Smith met.
 They married two years later.

 “Alana (Shepherd Center co-founder Alana Shepherd) says we should write a book about all the couples who met on the Junior Committee,” says Elizabeth, an interior decorator.
 “But if you think about it, these are good people who volunteer to raise funds.
 They have a big heart, and they want to give back.
 In that pool of people, chances are you might find someone special.”

 Boynton’s involvement began as a Junior Committee member in the mid-1990s, and he’s been volunteering ever since.
 He has assisted with the annual golf tournament, was a member of the advisory board and served as chairman of the Shepherd Center Foundation Board of Trustees.
-He is now chairman of the Shepherd Center Foundation Advisory Board.
+He is now a member of the Shepherd Center Board of Directors.

-Will Thies, 26, a civil engineer who lives in Atlanta, joined the Junior Committee four years ago at the suggestion of friends.
-He is now co-chair of Derby Day 2017 with his fiancee, Brit Eames, who is the public affairs manager for Andee's Army.
+Will Thies, 27, a civil engineer who lives in Atlanta, joined the Junior Committee four years ago at the suggestion of friends.
+Last year, he served as co-chair of Derby Day 2017 with his then-fiancee, Brit Eames, who is the public affairs manager for Andee's Army.